Skip to content

 Registry.cmdline(command_name, function)

-command_name | The name of the command to expose |
+command_name The command name to expose

 from NSCP import log, Registry, status